 — 41-41 46 STREET · Queens“Pros: Overall pretty well maintained, large space for price, heat and hot water included, live in super, elevator building Cons: Can hear dogs barking, had many times I was frozen due to boiler not working/ broken (effects the heat and hot…”

-The worst-rated buildings are 41-41 46 STREET, —, and —.
+The lowest-rated buildings in NASA REAL ESTATE CORP's portfolio are 41-41 46 STREET, —, and —.

 This landlord owns or manages 1 building across New York City.
 The portfolio sits below average on compliance for the city.